Icertis stock

 Frequently asked questions

-Is Icertis still a private company?
+Is Icertis a public or private company?

 What is Icertis's valuation?